jorgegv/rage1/doc/USAGE-OVERVIEW.md

   screens in the game map, for example.

-* SPRITES: sprites are graphic entities for enemies, hero, bullets, and in general, thing that move.
+* SPRITES: sprites are graphic entities for enemies, hero, bullets, and in general, moving things.
 The sprites just define the graphic part: size, pixel data, masks, animation frames, etc.  Assignment to the higher level objects is done elsewhere.
 I.e.  you just define the look and feel here, not the behaviour.